Gl0dny/micromouse-simulator/README.md

    - The program will feature a simple console-based user interface, allowing users to start the simulation, pause, reset, and exit.

 **Progress Reporting**
    - The program will display information about the robot's progress, such as the number of steps taken and the simulation time.
+Besides that it will log information such as , simulation steps, user input, maze generation steps, sensor readings and  micromouse decision-making details.

 ## Table of Contents
 1. [Project Structure](#project-structure)